-Government initiatives: The National eCommerce Council, comprised of various ministries and agencies, was established to drive the implementation of the National eCommerce Strategic Roadmap 2.0’s (NeSR2.0).
-The NESR 2.0, which was recently endorsed by the National Council of Digital Economy and 4IR, aims to support the growth of Malaysia’s eCommerce market.
-NESR 2.0 will be guided by three overarching objectives, namely, to intensify eCommerce adoption and growth, to enhance ecosystem development and to strengthen policy and regulatory environment.
+The National eCommerce Council, comprised of various ministries and agencies, was established to drive the implementation of the National eCommerce Strategic Roadmap 2.0’s (NeSR2.0).
+Guided by three overarching objectives, the NESR 2.0 is focused on intensifying eCommerce adoption and growth, e-ecosystem development, and strengthening the policy and regulatory environment.

-- Creation of an eFulfillment hub: Development of KLIA Aeropolis into a logistical center to establish Malaysia into a regional eCommerce fulfillment hub.
+· Creation of an eFulfillment hub: Development of KLIA Aeropolis into a logistical center to establish Malaysia as a regional eCommerce fulfillment hub

-- Grow Malaysian SMEs: The DFTZ is seen as a mode to drive export of Malaysia SMEs via eCommerce
+· Grow Malaysian SMEs: The DFTZ is seen as a mode to drive the export of Malaysia SMEs via eCommerce

 Local eCommerce Sales Rules & Regulations